ASSERT-KTH/sorald/docs/CONTRIBUTING.md

 5) Update documentation

 Your processor is done, it's passing the minimum tests, so now you can update the documentation.
-In the `HANDLED_RULES.md` file, you should add the new handled rule in the table of contents, and then a summary of its processor with an example.
-You should do it following the same way as the existing handled rules are documented (note that the table of contents and summaries are alphabetically ordered).
+Write a summary of the processor supporting it with an example in <PROCESSOR_NAME>.md file and place it inside the `sorald.processor` package.
+For example, if your processor is in `CastArithmeticOperandProcessor.java`, then the description file must be called `CastArithmeticOperandProcessor.md`.

 6) Open a PR